kiba/Writings/fac/chp17_project_sanctuary.md

 **Year 2, Day 263**

-By now, the MSC(Mechatron Stargate Command) explored a dozen of planets, but not any new habitable worlds.
-We're definitely not going to colonize the Elemental Nations.
+By now, the MSC(Mechatron Stargate Command) explored a dozen of planets, but not any new habitable worlds beside the Elemental Nations, and we're definitely not going to colonize that world.
 The people there are very dangerous, and there would be hell to pay to try to invade and take over their land.
-We'll wait until we're sufficiently powerful enough to deal with some of their more bullshit ninjas there, and even then, there would be only limited trade.
+We'll wait until we're sufficiently powerful enough to deal with some of their more bullshit ninjas there.

 We're going to keep exploring until we find a habitable world to colonize.